 Many people start off learning guitar by strumming, and if one of your strings breaks mid-song, falling back to it can be helpful.

 When a string breaks while you are at home and not performing, you can stop playing and change the broken string. if, however, you are on stage, finish the song (if possible) and then take a quick break.

 At this point, you can switch guitars or change your string.

 Changing one string shouldn’t take long, and you can even have your sound guy do it for you, if you have one, while you take a bathroom break or grab a quick drink.

 If you are part of a band, make sure that one of your bandmates entertains the audience while tending your broken string.

-Presuming all the other strings on your guitar are relatively new, replacing only one string shouldn’t be a problem.
+Presuming all the other strings on your guitar are relatively new, replacing only one string shouldn’t be a problem (beware of guitar string snap injury).
 If the other strings are worn, you might hear a difference in sound as the new string might be louder and crisper.

 It is always best to replace all your strings simultaneously for a better-balanced sound, but if you are in the middle of a performance and don’t have an extra guitar, replacing only the broken string will suffice.

 7. Replace Your Strings Regularly

 Breaking guitar strings is unavoidable, but replacing them regularly can help avoid a catastrophe on stage.